Perfectionism and people-pleasing therapy may be for you if this resonates...

 You have spent your whole life holding yourself to a standard that you would never dream of holding anyone else to.

 You are driven, capable, and by most measures, excelling.
-You're a high achiever.
+You may be a high achiever, maybe even an overachiever.
 You show up, you deliver, you make things happen.
 But underneath all of it, there is a voice that is never quite satisfied.
 That quietly catalogs every mistake, every missed expectation, every moment you fell short of who you think you should be.
 You put on a smile and keep going, because that is what you do.
 But on the inside, you are exhausted.

 You are not broken.
 You are not too sensitive or too much or not enough.
 You are someone who learned very early that love, belonging, and safety came from performing, achieving, and taking care of others.
 That pattern made sense once.
 It just isn't serving you anymore.